GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

 We use `rsync` to copy the config files from your local host to the sampling nodes:

-`
-    # your repo
+    CNSA=~/src/iog/cardano-network-service-assurance  # your repo
-    CNSA=~/src/iog/cardano-network-service-assurance
     source ${CNSA}/scripts/variables.sh
     ALLSAMPLINGHOSTS="${SA1_HOST} ${SA2_HOST}"
     for host in ${ALLSAMPLINGHOSTS}; do
-      echo host : $host
       rsync -plv ${CNSA}/config/* $host:${NODE_CFG_RELDIR}/
-      echo
     done
-`

-## Spinning Up
+## Spinning Up CNSA
 ### Sampling Nodes

-For each sampling node, you'll start `cardano-node` and `cardano-tracer`, the order doesn't matter and each process is resilient to the other process starting and stopping.
-Here's setting up `$SA1_HOST`:
+For each sampling node, you'll start `cardano-node` and `cardano-tracer`; the order doesn't matter and each process is resilient to the other process starting and stopping.
+On your `$SA1_HOST` sampling node:

      ssh $SA1_HOST
      source $CNSA/scripts/variables.sh  # or from ...

-     tmux new -s cardano-tracer

-      cardano-tracer --config $NODE_CFG_DIR/c-tracer-config-reforwarding.yaml
+Start `cardano-node`:

      tmux new -s cardano-node